College Factual by our College Data Analytics Team

 If you pursue a degree in nursing, you won't be alone.
 The field of study is the #3 most popular program in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual reviewed 6 schools in District of Columbia to determine which ones were the best for degree seekers in the field of nursing.
-When you put them all together, these colleges and universities awarded 990 degrees in nursing during the 2020-2021 academic year.
+Combined, these schools handed out 1,073 degrees in nursing to qualified students.

 What's on this page: * Degree-Level Rankings